Do you want to export a navigation menu from one WordPress site and import it into another?

 Here’s how the success message will appear on your screen.

 Now that your import is successful, you can look at the imported menu.
 To do so, navigate to Appearance → Menus from your WordPress dashboard.
-Here, you can make verify that it is imported correctly.
+Here, you can verify that it is imported correctly.

 Click the Pages tab in your WordPress dashboard to view the new pages that have been imported along with the menu.